1.1 Mission Statement

-26.1.6 “Dispute” means a disagreement in relation to information listed on a Credit bureau which has not been resolved by the parties or disagreement in relation to a credit transaction between a member and customer of that member which has not been resolved between the parties, or any disagreement between a consumer and his/her debt counsellor or PDA or any credit provider in relation to the consumer’s application for debt counselling.
+26.1.6 “Dispute” means a disagreement in relation to information listed on a Credit bureau which has not been resolved by the parties or disagreement in relation to a credit transaction between a member and customer of that member which has not been resolved between the parties, or any disagreement between a consumer and his/her credit provider in relation to the consumer’s application for debt counselling.

 26.1.7 “FSOS Act” means the Financial Service Ombud Scheme Act, 2004.

 26.1.8 “NCA” means the National Credit Act, 34 0f 2005.

 26.1.9 “Scheme” means the Credit Ombud Scheme.

 26.1.10 “member” means a member as defined in the Constitution of the Credit Ombud Association.